koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 - Maintained by the **JSON-LD Working Group**
 - One can join through being part of a ‘Member organization (e.g., Google LLC) or as a ‘Invited Expert’
-- It looks like anyone can contribute to the repo, esp. to their docs
+- It looks like anyone can contribute to the repo, especially to their docs

 ## Analysis of JSON-LD